What Is Volume Shadow Copy and How to Use It Correctly [Full Guide] - Qiling

 create system backup step5

 Step 5.
-You can customize the settings in "Options" at the left bottom.
-After that, click "Proceed", and the process will begin.
+You can customize settings in "Options" at the bottom left, then click "Proceed" to start the process.

 create system backup step 5

-*After finishing the backup process, you can check the backup status, recover, open, or delete the backup by right-clicking the backup task on the left.
+After completing the backup process, you can monitor the backup status, restore, access, or remove the backup by right-clicking on the backup task listed on the left-hand side.

 Final Verdict